project-revolt/project-revolt.github.io/other/_posts/2021-09-18-concrete_The-capacity-to-revolt.md

 ## <span style="color:#f05454">Acknowledgements</span><a name="7"></a>

-Thank you to Chance and Posadist for vital feedback that helped sharpen this post and its questions.
+Thank you to Chance and Morbius for vital feedback that helped sharpen this post and its questions.